martindevans/Myriad.ECS/readme.md

 Phantom components are useful for tracking per-entity state.
 For example if there is some event that needs to run when an entity is destroyed you can attach a component when the entity is created (`DoTheThing : IPhantomComponent`) and then query for `Include<DoTheThing, Phantom>()`.
 When you have done whatever is needed you should remove the `DoTheThing` component.
 Once all of the phantoms have been handled and removed, the entity will be automatically destroyed.

-One common case for this is resource disposal, for this you can use `IDisposableComponent` and `DisposableComponentSystem`.
-Run a `DisposableComponentSystem` every frame for every type of disposable component and it will ensure resources are correctly disposed (even when the world is destroyed).
+One common case for this is resource disposal, for this you can use `IDisposableComponent`.
+When an `IDisposableComponent` is destroyed it's `Dispose` method will be called.

 ### Querying